powerstackers/FTC-5029-Cascade-Effect/README.md

 #License
 ---
 All our code is free and open to use.
 We publish our code under the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html).

+Copyright (C) 2015 Powerstackers

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).